sfall-team/sfall/artifacts/scripting/hookscripts.md

 #### `HOOK_INVENTORYMOVE (hs_inventorymove.int)`

 Runs before moving items between inventory slots in dude interface.
-You can override the action.
+You can override the action.<br>
 What you can NOT do with this hook:
 - force moving items to inappropriate slots (like gun in armor slot)